 Using the Amazon Redshift Data API to interact with Amazon Redshift clusters

-This post was updated on July 28, 2021, to include multi-statement and parameterization support.
+July 2021: This post was reviewed and updated to include multi-statement and parameterization support.

 Amazon Redshift is a fast, scalable, secure, and fully managed cloud data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing ETL (extract, transform, and load), business intelligence (BI), and reporting tools.
 Tens of thousands of customers use Amazon Redshift to process exabytes of data per day and power analytics workloads such as BI, predictive analytics, and real-time streaming analytics.